 Gunn gained international recognition when she was awarded the Sovereign European Art Prize in 2006 having been nominated by Professor Colin Self and curator, Cherry Smyth.
 The judging panel was chaired by Sir Peter Blake RA and comprised of a distinguished selection of judges including: Jorge Molder (Director of Gulbenkien Gallery, Lisbon), Charlotta Kotik (Brooklyn Museum of Contemporary Art & Associate of The National Gallery, Prague), Giorgio Bonomi (President of Zappettini Foundation), Jan Willem Schrofer (President of the Rijksacademie), Charles Esche (Director of the Van Abbes Museum, Eindhoven), Shaheen Mirali (Curator of the Berlin House of Culture), Ami Barak (Head of Art, Ville de Paris) & Bryan Ferry.
-The inaugural Sovereign European Art Prize, a collaboration between the Sovereign group and Candlestar cultural agency, was launched at the Hayward in 2005 and culminated in an exhibition and prize giving at Bonhams, London.
+The inaugural Sovereign European Art Prize, a collaboration between the Sovereign group and Candlestar cultural agency, was launched at The Hayward Gallery in 2005 and culminated in an exhibition and prize giving at Bonhams, London.

 She studied at Bolton School of Art in the mid 1980’s and Norwich University of the Arts where she gained a first class Honours degree in Fine Art Painting.
 She has exhibited widely and has had a number of significant solo and group exhibitions at venues including Norwich Castle Museum and Art Gallery, the Norwich University of the Arts, East Gallery, Bonhams, Rollo Contemporary, the Crypt at St Marylebone, London, the Portico, Manchester, and The Fine Art Society, London